Tanzanian opposition leader attacked by unidentified people

 There were signs the assault was politically motivated, he said, because the perpetrators had mockingly asked Mbowe whether he would be able to carry on his campaign after the assault.

-Police in the administrative capital Dodoma told a news conference they were investigating the incident but warned against politicising it.
+Police commander in the administrative capital Dodoma, Giles Muroto, told a news conference they were investigating the incident but warned against politicising it.

 “We are investigating this incident and we won’t leave anything to ensure we get the truth,” he added.